-- 32.1 Wages are paid on a semi-monthly basis, with twenty-four (24) pay periods per year.
-A schedule of paydays shall be sent by e-mail to employees and posted on the Employer's website. - 32.2 Wages of all employees in the bargaining unit will be increased by 1.5% effective March 1, 2013, and by an additional 1.5% effective July 1, 2013. - 32.3 The following are hourly starting wages for the regular part-time and regular fulltime employees in the bargaining unit effective July 1, 2013, reflecting the two increases indicated in 32.2 above.
+32.1 Wages are paid on a semi-monthly basis, with twenty-four (24) pay periods per year.
+A schedule of paydays shall be sent by e-mail to employees and posted on the Employer's website.

+32.3 The following are hourly starting wages for the regular part-time and regular full- time employees in the bargaining unit effective July 1, 2016.

 Administration Rate/hour

-Exec Adm in Asst Office Assistant 15.45 10.30
+Receptionist Exec Admin Asst Office Assistant \$14.50 \$16.72 \$13.00

-Affinity Employment Network
+Affinity.Employment Network

-EN Specialist 16.28
+EN Specialist \$18.25

 Community Day Support

-Community Living Assistant (CDS) 13.39
+Community Living Assistant (CDS) \$15.00